TDECU Stadium is set to open Aug. 29 as Houston hosts UTSA in a nationally televised showdown.

 Working with Dr. Renu Khator, Rhoades successfully steered Houston into a new era as the University was invited in December of 2011 to join The American Athletic Conference beginning with the 2013-14 academic year.

 The facility joins the Dave Williams Golf Academy at Redstone Golf Club and the Houston Basketball practice facility as new structures under Rhoades' watch.
 Renovations to Cougar Field, Cougar Softball Stadium and the Athletics/Alumni Center have also recently occurred while planned renovations of Hofheinz Pavilion and other facilities are currently in the works.

 His impact was immediately seen in 2009-10 during his first season as he led the Athletics Department to unprecedented heights.
 Under his watch, the football program returned to the national rankings - rising as high as No. 12 - the men's track and field teams swept the indoor and outdoor titles and the men's basketball team won its first Conference USA Tournament crown.

-The three conference titles marked the first of eight in Rhoades' first three years on campus.
-Under his direction, Houston teams have advanced to postseason competition 28 times while 31 individuals have earned All-America honors.
+The three conference titles marked the first of 12 in Rhoades' first five years on campus.
+Under his direction, Houston teams have advanced to postseason competition 41 times while two individuals have won National Championships and 42 individuals have earned All-America honors.

 The fall of 2011 season saw Houston reach heights it had never visited before as Houston football set a season record with 13 wins and a No. 6 national ranking while the UH campus became the first ever Conference USA program to have ESPN Gameday broadcast live from it.

 Those accolades also extended into the classroom.
 The conclusion of the 2014 spring semester saw Houston Athletics post record academic achievements with its highest ever fall semester grade point average, 2.82, and its highest overall cumulative GPA after a spring semester, 2.88, to date.
 Eleven of Houston's 17 sport programs earned a cumulative GPA of 3.02 or better following the spring semester.

 Rhoades also has been a leader in the development of the Cougar Pride Leadership Academy.
 As one of just a handful across the nation, the program brings student-athletes together as freshmen through to graduation with activities that promote the complete person.